dunstad/roboserver/readme.md

 ## Getting Started

+(Tested on Minecraft version 1.10.2, OpenComputers version 1.6.
+If something's broken for your version, see [Reporting Bugs](#reporting-bugs))

-First off, there are two ways to run the Roboserver: as a [standalone](#standalone) application, or as a [server](#server).
+There are two ways to run the Roboserver: as a [standalone application](#standalone), or as a [server](#server).
 If you're not sure which is right for you, read the standalone section.

 ### Standalone